open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 1. It should be easy to install an operator on a managed cluster with just one policy.
 2. It should be possible to limit updates to operators on clusters, so they do not upgrade beyond a known good version defined in the policy.
-3. The policy managing the operator should clearly report back the status of the installation, with clear violation messages if something is not right.
+3. The policy managing the operator should clearly report back the status of the installation, including the operator pod's health, with clear violation messages if something is not right.
 4. What happens when the policy is deleted should be configurable: the operator might be deleted, or the operator and its CRDs might be deleted, or nothing might be deleted.